treeorg/Fagus/README.md

 * **Square bracket notation**: On `Fagus`-instances, the square-bracket notation can be used for easier access of data if no further customization is needed.
 Line 3 is equivalent to `a.set(6, "x y z")`.
 It can be used for getting, setting and deleting items (line 6).
 * **Dot notation**: The dot-notation is activated for setting, getting and deleting items as well (line 4).
 It can be used to access `str`-keys in `dict`s and `list`-indices, the index must then be preceded with an underscore due to Python naming limitations (`a._4`).
 This can be further customized using the [`path_split`](#path_split) [`FagusOption`](#fagus-options).

-`Fagus` is a wrapper-class around a tree of `dict`- or `list`-objects.
+`Fagus` is a wrapper-class around a tree of `dict`- or `list`-nodes.
 To get back the root-object inside the instance, use `()` to call the object -- this is shown in line 7.
 Alternatively you can get the root-object through `.root`.

 ### Fagus options